Polydrug abuse

 Withdrawal Management of Opioids and Benzos

 Withdrawal from these strong drugs is not a walk in the park as it is a very uncomfortable process for the patient.
 Assessment must be conducted first to determine whether the patient required withdrawal management (WM).
-However, withdrawal management does not guarantee outright abstinence as some patients relapse to drug use.
+However, drug detox treatment and withdrawal management does not guarantee outright abstinence as some patients relapse to drug use.

 But the process has proven to be an excellent starting point for the patient’s well-being.
 This requires psychological treatment that reduces patients' discomfort during the withdrawal process.
 It is also recommended that a rapport and favorable aura should be created between the patients and treatment staff.
 This is because patients in withdrawal may feel anxious and scared, which may worsen the situation if care is not considered.